 The firm’s work has been published in Architecture, Architectural Record, Architecture Review (UK), A+U (Japan), The New York Times, Perspecta, Praxis, and in a number of books in the U.S. and in France, Germany, the Netherlands, Spain, the U.K., India, China, and South America.
 The work of VJAA is also the subject of a monograph published by Princeton Architectural Press.

-VJAA was founded in 1995 and is led by Principals Jennifer Yoos, Vincent James, and Nathan Knutson and one Senior Associates.
+VJAA was founded in 1995 and is led by Principals Jennifer Yoos, Vincent James, and Nathan Knutson and two Senior Associates.
 Our services include comprehensive architectural design, environmentally sustainable design, adaptive reuse, historic renovation and preservation, and master planning and feasibility studies.
 The firm is committed to the highest standards of professional practice, creating architecture that provides long-term value to our clients and to those who use our buildings.